Gaurav Gogoi

+Gaurav Gogoi (born 4 September 1982) is an Indian politician and social worker of Indian National Congress from Assam who has been serving as the Deputy Leader of Opposition in Lok Sabha since 2024.
+He is currently representing the Jorhat Lok Sabha Constituency in 18th Lok Sabha since 2024.
+From 2020 till 2024, He served as the deputy leader of the Indian National Congress parliamentary party under Adhir Ranjan Chowdhury.
+He had represented the Kaliabor Constituency in the 16th Lok Sabha and the 17th Lok Sabha from 2014 till 2024, after which the constituency was abolished.
+He is the son of former Chief Minister of Assam Tarun Gogoi.
+He left his job at Airtel to join a Delhi-based NGO called Pravah in 2005.

 Early life and personal life

-Gaurav Gogoi was born in 1982.
-His father Tarun Gogoi (died on 23 November 2020) served as Chief Minister of Assam from 2001 to 2016 as the longest-serving chief minister of the state.
-He graduated from St. Columba's School in Delhi.
-He then completed B.Tech. in Electronics and Communication Engineering in 2004 from Indraprastha University, Delhi and then joined the marketing team of Airtel.
+Gaurav Gogoi was born in Delhi on 4 September 1982.
+His father, Tarun Gogoi, served as Chief Minister of Assam from 2001 to 2016 as the longest-serving chief minister of the state.

+Gogoi studied at St. Columba's School, Delhi.
+He then completed a B.Tech. degree in Electronics and Communication Engineering in 2004 from Guru Gobind Singh Indraprastha University, Delhi, and then joined the marketing team of Airtel.
 He later went to the United States of America to study public administration.
 He holds a Master of Public Administration from New York University.

 He also enjoys dancing and choreography.

-In 2013, Gaurav married UK-born Elizabeth Colebourn.
-In 2014, Gaurav joined the Congress Party and is the Member of the Indian Parliament for Kaliabor (Assumed office 1 September 2014).
-He and his wife have 2 children - one son and one daughter, (born 2016 and 2020).
+In 2013, Gogoi married UK-born Elizabeth Colebourn.
+In 2014, he joined the Congress Party and served as the Member of the Indian Parliament from Kaliabor (Assumed office 1 September 2014).
+He and his wife have 2 children—one son and one daughter (born 2016 and 2020).

+Other luminaries related to Gogoi are poet Ganesh Gogoi (granduncle), film producer Paran Barbarooah (uncle), film director Prerana Barbarooah (cousin), and politician Dip Gogoi (uncle).

 Political career

 Upon his return, he entered politics and said that he would do whatever the party wanted him to do.
 In March 2014, the Congress Party announced Gogoi as its candidate from Kaliabor (Lok Sabha constituency).
 After the announcement, Gogoi filed his nomination on 19 March 2014.
 He won his first election polling a total of 443,315 votes beating his nearest rival, Mrinal Kumar Saikia of BJP by over 93,000 votes.

+On 8 August 2023, Gogoi lead the no confidence motion against Bharatiya Janata Party government under leadership of Prime Minister Narendra Modi.
+He asked three questions to Modi government:

+Gogoi mentioned that since Prime Minister Modi choose to remain silent on the Manipur issue, opposition parties under I.N.D.I.A alliance had to move on no confidence motion against his government.
+I.N.D.I.A. alliance wanted Prime Minister to address parliament on Manipur violence.
+This no-confidence motion failed to succeed since it did not garner enough support from members in the Parliament.

+On 26 May 2025, he was elected as president of Assam Congress Committee by the National Committee.